yuygao/ECS171/README.md

   - Mean Squared Error(train): 0.1003135315353569
   - Mean Squared Error(test): 0.17570978840673054

 We computed the Mean Squared Error (MSE) for our model at different complexity levels, ranging from 1 to 5.
 The results showed a trend where the test MSE reached its lowest point, 0.16378396806262444, at a complexity level of 2.
-At this complexity level, the gap between the training and testing MSE was smaller compared to the gap at complexity 3.
-It means that a model complexity of 2 shows a good balance.
-Beyond complexity 3, the model had signs of overfitting, where it performed exceptionally well on the training data but performed poorly on unseen test data.
+At this complexity level of 2, the gap between the training and testing MSE was smaller compared to the gap at complexity 3.
+It means that a model complexity of 2 shows a good balance (or optimal fit).
+At this complexity level of 3, 4 and 5, the model had signs of overfitting, where it performed exceptionally well on the training data but performed poorly on unseen test data.

 ![final](https://github.com/yuygao/ECS171/assets/112483058/2b849a5c-0562-4d2e-8b22-5c1b9ebcbf66)